Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 When can I withdraw from my account?

-Per IRS rules, you can start taking penalty-free distributions from your account starting at age 59.5.
-Before that, there is a 10% penalty on any withdrawals.
+Per IRS rules, you can start taking penalty-free distributions from your account starting at age 59 and a half.
+Before that, a 10% penalty applies to withdrawals.

-Once you reach 70.5 (or 72, depending on when your birthday is), you’ll be required to take a minimum distribution each year.
+Once you reach 70 and a half (or 72, depending on your birthday), you’ll be required to take a minimum distribution each year.
 The exact amount will depend on your age, the type of account, and other factors.
-You can choose to take your distributions in the form of cash or via the actual metals you’ve purchased.
+You can choose to take your distributions in cash or via the actual metals you’ve purchased.
 These are called “in-kind” distributions.

 If you’re looking to start a gold IRA account to diversify your investment portfolio, protect against inflation, boost your long-term wealth, or achieve another investing goal, be sure to compare your options first.
-Gold IRA companies can vary greatly, and choosing the best one for your investing goals is critical if you want to ensure a comfortable and hassle-free retirement.
+Gold IRA companies can vary, and choosing the best one for your investing goals is critical to ensure a comfortable and hassle-free retirement.

 As a starting point, you can check out our picks for the best gold IRA companies.